 The World Heritage Centre exists to support a community of people with the shared ambition of fostering a healthy balance between people and nature, for the sake of future generations.

 The Wadden Sea World Heritage Centre’s mission is to enable people to experience the Wadden area first-hand and to show the world how unique and indispensable the Wadden Sea Heritage Site is.
-Our strength lies in our community – people with a heart for the Wadden.
-Day visitors and school parties.
-Students and researchers.
-Local residents and entrepreneurs.
-And all the partners involved in developing the Lauwersmeer area.
+We also would like to meet others with heart for the Wadden.
+Is your organisation involved in the Wadden area and would you like to exchange ideas?

-Entrepreneurs in the Lauwersoog area • Municipality of North-East Friesland • Dutch society of nature conservation (Natuurmonumenten)• The Wadden Academie • Noorderzijlvest Water Board (Waterschap Noorderzijlvest) • Lauwersoog Sustainable Harbour Coalition (Duurzame Haven Coalitie Lauwersoog) • Restaurant Schierzicht • NDC Mediagroep • Wadden Sea World Heritage (NL) • Hulp in Nood fishermens’ association • NG Shipyards • WadDuurzaam Foundation • University of Groningen • Lauwersoog Harbour Exploitation Working Party (Exploitatie Haven Lauwersoog) • Integrated Fisheries Foundation (Stichting Geïntegreerde Visserij) • ifest Lauwerskust • Dutch Institute of Nature Conservation and Sustainability (IVN) • Dutch forestry Commission (Staatsbosbeheer)
+Entrepreneurs in the Lauwersoog area • Municipality of North-East Friesland • Dutch society of nature conservation (Natuurmonumenten)• The Wadden Academie • Noorderzijlvest Water Board (Waterschap Noorderzijlvest) • Lauwersoog Sustainable Harbour Coalition (Duurzame Haven Coalitie Lauwersoog) • Restaurant Schierzicht • NDC Mediagroep • Wadden Sea World Heritage (NL) • Hulp in Nood fishermens’ association • NG Shipyards • WadDuurzaam Foundation • University of Groningen • Lauwersoog Harbour Exploitation Working Party (Exploitatie Haven Lauwersoog) • Integrated Fisheries Foundation (Stichting Geïntegreerde Visserij) • Maniifest Lauwerskust • Dutch Institute of Nature Conservation and Sustainability (IVN) • Dutch forestry Commission (Staatsbosbeheer) • Stichting Promotie Waddenland

 The World Heritage Centre is an initiative of Sealcentre Pieterburen (Zeehondencentrum Pieterburen).
 In 2016, the Sealcentre set up the Wadden Sea World Heritage Centre Foundation in partnership with the (Staatsbosbeheer), the Municipality of het Hogeland (at the time: the Municipality of de Marne), the Province of Groningen and the Lauwersoog Harbour Exploitation Working Party (Exploitatie Haven Lauwersoog).